-From the above the legality of a Power of Attorney has been understood and established, and is now clear that a PoA is not a authentic instrument to execute transfer of property titles.
+From the above, the legality of a Power of Attorney has been understood and established, and is now clear that a PoA is not an authentic instrument to execute transfer of property titles.
 Although, the practice of selling and buying property through GPA and SPA had been really common all across Indian cities.
 The same was because of the monetary benefits such selling and buying offered to both the buyer as well as the seller.

 Ordinarily, a sale deed has to be executed for transferring property titles in India, following which the property buyer has to pay the standard stamp duty as well as the registration charges for the property.
-Besides this, the property seller also has to carry on the weight of capital gains tax on the said transaction.
-And by transferring property title through a GPA, registration and tax charges are prevented.
+Besides this, the property seller also has to carry the weight of capital gains tax on the said transaction.
+By transferring property title through a GPA, registration and tax charges are prevented.

 Now from the perspective of a seller, a GPA makes it plausible to take the transaction forward even if the seller does not possess clear titles to the property.
 As a result, a GPA is the only option available for the seller.